mysterycodesociety/sinatra-app/create_restful_route.md

 ## Nested routes for tweets

-Now let's create a set of restful routes for tweets.
+Now let's create a second set of restful routes for tweets.
 But because tweets belong to a user, the routes can be nested inside the route for a user, so you know who the tweet belongs to.

 Nested routes look similar to restful routes, but they are nested inside the routes of another model.